-As well as being able to run the service on devices where you can run its native Windows, Mac, Android or iOS apps, Hotspot has added functionality to support use on routers, Linux and TV streamers, too.
-A SmartVPN feature - that let's you select websites on which the VPN will be bypassed - is another welcome recent addition, especially if you only wanted to keep your VPN on when shopping, banking, streaming, etc.
+As well as being able to run the service on devices where you can use its native Windows, Mac, Android or iOS apps, Hotspot has added functionality to support use on routers, Linux and TV streamers, too.
+A SmartVPN feature - that let's you select websites on which the VPN will be bypassed - is another welcome addition, especially if you only really wanted to keep your VPN on when shopping, banking, streaming, etc.

 Subscribe for more than just a month at a time, and Hotspot Shield becomes one of the best priced premium VPNs on the market.
 And if you try it and still aren't impressed, then there's a generous 45-day money back guarantee that will let you get your money back without issue.

 Save big with TechRadar's exclusive pricing

 You can try one of our current favorite VPNs for 45 days risk free to discover for yourself why we rate it so highly.
 The biggest savings kick in if you choose to sign up for three years, as it brings the effective monthly cost down to a mere $2.49 USD / £2.29 - a price you won't find anywhere else on the web!

 It may not be quite the fastest VPN, or the cheapest, or the most powerful, but Private Internet Access (often stylized as simply PIA) is still a likeable VPN provider with more than enough features to justify a place on your shortlist.